Mergers and acquisitions involving UK companies: January to March 2026

 Strengths and limitations

-• transactions are only recorded in our statistics once the deal has been legally completed (each transaction has a value of at least £1 million)
+• transactions are only recorded in our statistics once the deal has been legally completed; each transaction has a value of at least £1 million

 • the transactions result in a change of ultimate control of the target company

-• all values are in current prices, and therefore have not been adjusted for the effects of inflation
+• all values are in current prices and therefore have not been adjusted for the effects of inflation

 These are among the main reasons our M&A statistics can differ from those reported in other sources.
 There can be a substantial time gap between the point at which a deal is announced and when it is legally completed.
 In addition, in some cases, announced M&A deals do not take place.

 Our statistics on disposals (or de-mergers) are also included in tables alongside this bulletin.
-These are typically fewer in number per quarter, which can lead to greater suppression of statistics to limit disclosure.
+These are typically fewer in number per quarter, which can lead to greater suppression of statistics to mitigate disclosure.
 The focus of this bulletin is on acquisitions, although some of the more complex deals can include the disposal of some part of the newly created corporate structure.

 It is sometimes necessary to suppress figures for certain items to avoid disclosing information about an individual business.
 Further information on why statistics are suppressed is available in our Disclosure Control Policy.